-Construction of the 30,000-SF terminal expansion will begin this fall
+Construction of the 30,000-SF terminal expansion is currently underway

 Phoenix-Mesa Gateway Airport (Airport, Gateway Airport) in Mesa, Arizona is one of the fastest-growing commercial service airports in the country.
 Since the start of commercial passenger service in 2007, Gateway Airport

 has grown to welcome nearly two million passengers annually.
 The Airport is currently served by five domestic and international airlines offering nonstop service to over 60 popular destinations in the U.S. and Canada.
 According

 to a 2021 economic impact study conducted by the Arizona Department of Transportation, Gateway Airport creates 10,224 jobs and has a $1.8 billion annual economic contribution to the region.